Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Forces the beacon node to stay subscribed to all subnets regardless of the number of validators.
+Enables or disables forcing the beacon node to stay subscribed to all subnets regardless of the number of validators.
 The default is `false`.

 When set to `false`, Teku subscribes to two persistent subnets regardless of the number of validators.
 Teku also subscribes and unsubscribes from subnets as needed for the running validators.